What is Skip Logic for?

 Have a look at the graphic below to see a demonstration.

-And this is the behaviour of skip logic when filling the form on your mobile.
+And this is how Skip Logic behaves when filling the response on your mobile device.

-The logic within NestForms is that the finish button is always automatically added to the last “non skippable” section to always allow the user to finish the Response correctly.
+The logic within NestForms is that the finish button is always automatically added to the last section in your form that cannot be skipped.
+This ensures the responder can finish and close the Response correctly.

 This can simply be called “Final question” or “Summary” or anything similar that works for you.